Mariners vs. Athletics Player Props Betting Odds

 Kelenic Stats

-- Kelenic has recorded 28 hits with seven doubles, seven home runs and nine walks.
-He has driven in 14 runs with five stolen bases.
+- Kelenic has 29 hits with eight doubles, seven home runs, 10 walks and 15 RBI.
+He's also stolen five bases.

 Kelenic Recent Games